dami993o/Documents/README.md

 The next step is to click the login button then insert username,  password and click the login button

-clicking login button and insertting Username
+Clicking login button and insertting Username

     it('Should click login and insert username', async () => {
         const login =  $('[data-qa-id^="login"]');